 How can I prevent DNS leaks on EdgeRouter X?

 Force DNS to use VPN DNS servers and block DNS queries outside the VPN tunnel via firewall rules.
 Avoid leaving DNS lookups to your ISP when the VPN is connected.
+Note: The firewall rules above are examples; adapt to your actual zone and interface names.
+2026

 Is it possible to use WireGuard on EdgeRouter X?